Home People Sjoerd Loenen

 If you are an audience interested in physics and specifically quantum physics, feel free to contact Sjoerd.

-In his spare time Sjoerd practices football as a goalkeeper in the first squat of the Universities’ football team.
+In his spare time Sjoerd practices football as a goalkeeper in the first squad of the Universities’ football team.
 Furthermore, he works out and is keen to play tennis.
 In addition to sports, Sjoerd enjoys spending time with family and friends and during weekends he likes to go out and grab a drink (or more than one).

 Image